 PacificSource contracts directly and/or indirectly with participating providers throughout our Oregon, Idaho, and Montana service areas and in bordering communities in southwest Washington.
-We also have an agreement with a nationwide provider network, The First Health® Network, which includes more than 550,000 participating physicians and 5,000 participating hospitals.
-The First Health providers outside our service area are also considered PacificSource participating providers under your plan.
+We also have an agreement with nationwide provider networks which includes more than 550,000 participating physicians and 5,000 participating hospitals.
+These providers outside our service area are also considered PacificSource participating providers under your plan.

 It is not safe to assume that when you are treated at a participating medical facility, all services are performed by participating providers.
-Whenever possible, you should arrange for professional services such as surgery, anesthesiology, and emergency room care to be provided by a participating provider.
+Whenever possible, you should arrange for professional services such as surgery and anesthesiology to be provided by a participating provider.
 Doing so will help you maximize your benefits and limit your out-of-pocket expenses.